pai-pai/anno-items-api/README.md

 | `/supplies`                              | Retrieve all supplies.                   |
 | `/supplies?&name__contains=sa`           | Retrieve supplies filtered by name. |
 | `/supplies?sort=-bonuses.medicine`       | Retrieve all supplies ordered by medicine bonuse in descending order. |

+_____

+## Technology stack

+- Flask -- for API implementation.
+- PyMongo -- to interact with MongoDB.
+- pytest -- for testing.